Programs

 Key Elements of the Program

-The fellowship year consists of two seasons, inviting us to explore two overarching themes: faith and justice.
+The fellowship year consists of two seasons, inviting us to explore two overarching themes: inward change and social change.
 Each month, we focus on a topic that helps us delve deeper into a particular aspect of the theme.
 There are a variety of activities to support learning and conversation over the course of the year:

 - curated readings